7 Powerful Reasons To Use Only WebP Images for WordPress

 2: Consume Less Storage Space

 The second obvious reason to use WebP is that it uses less storage.
-Many server companies charge their clients additionally for the upgraded storage space.
+Many server companies charge their clients an additional fee for upgraded storage space.

 “But with WebP enabled, you can save 35% of your overall hosting costs.”